markjnkim/es_mod/02-css/content/lesson-4-grid.md

 To create a responsive layout, we can assign relative units to the `grid-template-columns` and `grid-template-rows` properties to allow flexible grid tracks.
 We can do this by using some of the values we previously covered, namely the `percent` or `rem` unit values.

-Grid also introduces a relative unit length value called `fr` or **fraction**.
-This relative value is unique to grid and cannot be used elsewhere.
-It's called fraction because grid assigns the unit length based on a fraction of the available space.
+CSS Grid also introduces a relative unit length value called `fr` or **fraction**.
+This relative value is unique to CSS Grid and cannot be used elsewhere.
+It's called fraction because CSS Grid assigns the unit length based on a fraction of the available space.

 Let's use `fr` in an example: